Havner/trainsim-helper/main/readme.txt

   know about it.
 Secondly you can try to fix/add/customize this yourself.

-  In the script there are functions to detect ControlValues names for a specific control:
+  In the trainsim-helper-joystick.lua there are functions to find correct ControlValues names for a specific control:

-  function DetectCombinedThrottle()
+  function FindCombinedThrottle()
-  function DetectTrainBrake()
+  function FindTrainBrake()
   ...

   If your loco is using a ControlValue not mentioned there add it to a